ryansondergeld/WAL/README.md

 We can see from this process that there is no path to get a 'W' to the final string.
 Since the string length is even, we know that 1P will go second-to-last and will win.

-## Tracking our progress as we go

-We can now use this array of strings as a map for the game to determine the winner.
-We can create an X and Y value to tell which turn we are at (Y) and where in the string we are (X).
+## Best moves turn-by-turn

+Our code has been optimized enough that it would be possible to call our function on each choice - left or right - and make a decision based on that outcome.
+However, since we already generate the entire decision process on the first string, the information is already present for every move that could be made in the game.

+By simply creating an X and Y value to traverse the array of strings, we can determine a value for each spot and simply check the next two values.
+The (Y) Value would represent the current turn from top-to-bottom while the X value represents which branch we are at from left-to-right.
 Initially, the values are set as follows:
 - Y = string length (4)
 - X = 0